 When should children start flossing?

-Parents should floss for children when they’re younger.
+A child should start flossing when they have two teeth that touch – typically between the ages of 2 and 3.
+Parents should floss for children when they’re younger, as children lack the motor dexterity needed to properly do it themselves.
 Children can usually begin flossing for themselves (with guidance) at around 8 years old.

 Are thumb sucking and pacifier habits bad for a child’s teeth?